 - HTTPS is essential for Google accelerated pages

 To get your site HTTPS ready, you need to install an SSL certificate.
 Many website hostings include this feature for free as part of their hosting plans.
+You can also consider buying from third-party resellers such as SSL2BUY.

 Image optimization also plays a key role in optimizing a WooCommerce business website.
 Images and mainly product images on your site are probably one of the biggest reasons why your users will decide to visit your site or buy anything from you.
 Good quality images are crucial for your website but aside from its benefits, it may be a problem if you don’t optimize them.